Real Estate Attorneys

 Residential Real Estate

-Hammerle Finley’s real estate transaction practice also includes a wide range of residential real estate matters, including, representing buyers or sellers in residential real estate purchase or sale, closing services, house-flipping acquisitions/dispositions, and related real estate finance issues, and representation of landlords and tenants in residential leases.
-Additionally, Hammerle Finely is experienced with disputes between landlords and tenants, and buyers and sellers.
+Hammerle Finley’s real estate transaction practice also handles a wide range of residential real estate matters, including representing buyers or sellers in residential real estate purchase and sale agreements, flipping acquisitions and dispositions, closing services, and related real estate finance transactions.
+Additionally, our attorneys represent landlords and tenants in residential lease transactions.
+Further, we are experienced handling disputes between landlords and tenants, and buyers and sellers.
+Other residential real estate matters we specialize in include:

 Areas of Residential Real Estate Practice: